During our one month trip to Bali, we stayed in Kuta for a good chunk of time despite all the crazy things we read on the Internet.

 That’s symbolic of what happens to parents.
 They keep their pain to themselves instead of sharing it with their children.
 Or, when they do, it comes in the form of yelling or anger.
 It was a heartfelt reminder that as children, we are never aware of the sadness we sometimes create for our parents.
 My dad always says this to me, and I suppose he is right.
 He tells me all the time that it isn’t until we get older that we empathize more with our parents.
 And it’s not until we become parents ourselves that we understand the sacrifice they went through to raise us.

 This moment also reminds me of ALL THE TIMES my mom used to lose me as a kid!
 Seriously, every time we’d go to the mall, I’d wander off (I have a wandering problem) or get distracted by something.
-By the time I realized my mom is nowhere in sight, I’d cry and go to the information desk where I’d blabber my mom’s name over the speakerphone in Vietnamese.
+By the time I realized my mom is nowhere in sight, I’d cry and go to the information desk where I’d blabber my mom’s name over the speakerphone.
 It’s funny to look back on that memory and realize I was ALWAYS the one looking for her!

 Kuta Bali, one of the most developed areas on the island